incoresemi/river_core/docs/source/installation.rst

              info  | Openning test report in web-browser

 At the end you shall also see a html report open up in your default browser containing information of all the runs.
+The reports folder will have additional reports generated as well.

 Congratulations.. you have successfully completed this guide